willowtreeapps/scratch/README.md

 }
 ```

 Then install the ScratchTile app.

-Add the Scratch Quick Settings Tile to your notification drawer and when you want a fresh slate, press it to clear your app's user data (it has to be in the foreground.)
+Add the Scratch Quick Settings Tile to your notification drawer and when you want a fresh slate, press it to clear your app's user data and relaunch (it has to be in the foreground.)

 ## License
     Copyright 2017 WillowTree, inc